-The Gulden Leeuw is a three-masted topsail schooner, a big sturdy vessel that gets up to great speeds and takes the sea very well.
-The ship has the magnificent ambiance of the 30’s, with simple, functional forms and rich materials, decorative and luxurious.
+Gulden Leeuw is a big sturdy Tall Ship that gets up to great speeds and takes the sea very well.
+She has the magnificent ambiance of the 30s, with simple, functional forms and rich materials; decorative and luxurious.